adobe/aio-lib-java/core/README.md

-# `aio-lib-java-events-core`
+# `aio-lib-java-core`

-`aio-lib-java-events-core` is Adobe I/O Events - Java SDK - Core Library.
+`aio-lib-java-core` is Adobe I/O  - Java SDK - Core Library.
 This Java library holds various core utilities used across the other modules.
+It also holds the core `Adobe Developer Console` Workspace Builder.

+## Workspace

+todo : add docs and code samples

 ## Builds